RFCNLP/RFCNLP/README.md

 sudo docker build -t rfcnlp .
 ```

 You may see some warnings about dependencies, but the image should build.
-Example output from this step can be found [here](example.outputs/docker.build.txt).

 ```
 sudo docker run --gpus all -it rfcnlp bash